Koh Hong Travel Guide: Phang Nga Bay’s Best Island (Krabi)

 The island is part of Phang Nga Bay and is closest to Krabi.
 Therefore, the best way to visit Hong Island is on a day trip from Krabi.

-Besides the natural beauty, Hong Island offers a variety of activities for visitors, including kayaking, snorkeling, and swimming, making it a must-visit place in Krabi.
+Besides the natural beauty, Hong Island offers a variety of activities, including kayaking, snorkeling, and swimming, making it a must-visit place in Krabi.

 How to get to Hong Island